 Tourism, hunting and coexisting with elephants

 By marketing “wilderness”, we have created an expectation with eco-tourists who do not want to see rural people and livestock while on safari.
 That excludes a major source of benefit that would promote coexistence in pastoral areas.
-As result, the priority of coexistence in the pastoral and ranching areas is strongly bias towards protecting people and their livelihoods against elephant damage.
-In short, local people view their own existence and livelihoods as priority and consider coexistence as unnecessary because localised tangible benefits from elephants are perceived as non-existent.
-Rather, they demand total protection from elephants, or removal of elephants.
+As a result, the priority of coexistence in the pastoral and ranching areas is strongly biased towards protecting people and their livelihoods against elephant damage.
+In short, local people view their own existence and livelihoods as a priority and consider coexistence as unnecessary because localised tangible benefits from elephants are perceived as non-existent.
+Rather, they demand total protection from elephants or removal of elephants.

 Resolving the challenges will require a combination of solutions and critical assessment of current approaches.
 It will require accepting that where people and wildlife are sharing the landscape, the needs of communities are important in wildlife management objectives.

 A solution will require an acceptance of the concept of limits and barriers, and that coexistence is value-based and depends on tangible human benefits correlated to sacrifices.
 It will require acceptance that benefits in some areas cannot be provided by photographic tourism only.

 It is therefore justified to consider consumptive-based benefits.
 It will have to address the contradiction and challenges the unequal distribution of an internationally desired species can cause.

 After all, Botswana is much more than simply elephants.